Philadelphia Stock Exchange: 1949–present: Mergers

 The exchange merged with the Baltimore Stock Exchange in 1949.
 The exchange was then named the Philadelphia-Baltimore Stock Exchange.
 The Baltimore Stock Exchange then migrated out of its Baltimore Stock Exchange Building, later renamed the Totman Building, to a new home base in Philadelphia.

 The exchange merged with the Washington Stock Exchange in 1954.
 The exchange was known as the Philadelphia-Baltimore-Washington Stock Exchange (often abbreviated as PBW) after those mergers.
 In 1969, the exchange acquired the Pittsburgh Stock Exchange, and maintained an auxiliary trading floor in Pittsburgh until 1974.

 On October 22, 1981, trading was halted on both the Chicago Board of Trade and the Philadelphia Stock Exchange after anonymous callers said bombs had been placed in those buildings.

 In 2005, a number of large financial firms purchased stakes in the exchange as a hedge against growing consolidation of stock trading by the New York Stock Exchange and Nasdaq.
 These firms—Morgan Stanley, Citigroup, Credit Suisse First Boston, UBS, Merrill Lynch and Citadel LLC—collectively owned about 89% of the exchange.

 On October 20, 2007, The Wall Street Journal reported that the exchange was for sale by a group of its shareholders, and was expected to be sold for about $600 million.

 On November 7, 2007, NASDAQ announced a "definitive agreement" to purchase PHLX for $652 million, with the transaction expected to close in early 2008.
 On July 24, 2008, the acquisition was completed, creating the third-largest options market in the U.S.

 On October 29, 2012, the stock exchange was shut down for two days due to Hurricane Sandy.
 The last time the stock exchange was closed due to weather for a full two days was on March 12 and 13, 1888.

 As of 2014, the exchange handles trades for approximately 3,600 equity options, 15 index options, and a number of FX options.
 The PHLX has more than 16% of United States market share in exchange-listed stock and ETF options trading.

-In March 2020, the PHLX announced plans to temporarily move to all-electronic trading on March 23, 2020, due to the COVID-19 pandemic.
+In March 2020, PHLX temporarily moved to all-electronic trading due to the COVID-19 pandemic.
 Along with the NYSE and the BSE, the PHLX reopened on May 26, 2020.